StuntsPT/Structure_threader/TestData/README.md

 The file processing was done in the same way as for Chr1.

-###benchmark.sh

-This is a [Zsh](http://www.zsh.org/) script to run STRUCTURE sequentially for 16 jobs, 4 jobs for each value of "K" (from 1 to 4).
-It does not log the runs, nor the results (everything is written into the same file).
-It was used with the Unix [time](http://linux.die.net/man/1/time) program to log the time it took to run.

 ###extraparams and mainparams

 The STRUCTURE paramater files that were used in the benchmarking process.